Jair Bolsonaro: Foreign policy

-Bolsonaro also praised U.S. President Donald Trump and his foreign policy, and has been called "the tropical Trump".
-His son Eduardo has indicated that Brazil should distance itself from Iran, sever ties with Nicolás Maduro's government in Venezuela and relocate Brazil's embassy in Israel to Jerusalem.
+Bolsonaro also praised US President Donald Trump and his foreign policy, and has been called "the tropical Trump".
+His son Eduardo has indicated that Brazil should distance itself from Iran, sever ties with Nicolás Maduro's government in Venezuela and relocate Brazil's embassy in Israel to Jerusalem, although he never committed to his plan to move the embassy and instead opened a trade office in the city.
 Bolsonaro is widely considered the most pro-American candidate in Brazil since the 1980s.
 PSL members said that if elected, he would dramatically improve relations between the United States and Brazil.
 During an October 2017 campaign rally in Miami, he saluted the American flag and led chants of "USA!
 USA!" to a large crowd.
-U.S. National Security Advisor John Bolton praised Bolsonaro as a "like-minded" partner and said his victory was a "positive sign" for Latin America.
-Bolsonaro had a fractious relationship with U.S. President Joe Biden, and subsequently deepened ties with Russia, emphasising his neutrality over the 2022 Russian invasion of Ukraine.
+US National Security Advisor John Bolton praised Bolsonaro as a "like-minded" partner and said his victory was a "positive sign" for Latin America.
+Bolsonaro had a fractious relationship with US President Joe Biden, and subsequently deepened ties with Russia, emphasizing his neutrality over the 2022 Russian invasion of Ukraine.

 At the regional level, Bolsonaro praised Argentine President Mauricio Macri for ending the 12-year rule of Néstor and Cristina Fernández de Kirchner, which he saw as similar to Lula and Rousseff.
 Although he does not have plans to leave the Mercosur, he criticized it for prioritizing ideological issues over economic ones.
 A staunch anti-communist, Bolsonaro has condemned Cuba's former leader Fidel Castro and the current regime in that island.

-Bolsonaro praised British Prime Minister Winston Churchill, saying that he had learned from Churchill: "Patriotism, love for your fatherland, respect for your flag – something that has been lost over the last few years here in Brazil ... and governing through example, especially at that difficult moment of the Second World War."
-Bolsonaro said he's open to the possibility of hosting a U.S. military base in Brazil to counter Russian influence in the region.
+Bolsonaro praised British Prime Minister Winston Churchill, saying that he had learnt from Churchill: "Patriotism, love for your fatherland, respect for your flag – something that has been lost over the last few years here in Brazil ... and governing through example, especially at that difficult moment of the Second World War."
+Bolsonaro said he was open to the possibility of hosting a US military base in Brazil to counter Russian influence in the region.
 With the intention to persuade Trump to make Brazil a NATO member in March 2019, Bolsonaro said: "the discussions with the United States will begin in the coming months".

-With formal U.S. support for Brazil's entry to OECD in May 2019, Bolsonaro said, "currently, all 36 members of the organization support the entry of the country, fruit of confidence in the new Brazil being built, more free, open and fair".
+With formal US support for Brazil's entry to OECD in May 2019, Bolsonaro said, "currently, all 36 members of the organization support the entry of the country, fruit of confidence in the new Brazil being built, more free, open and fair".
 In October 2019, on a state visit to China, he announced the end of the need for visas for Chinese and Indian entry into Brazil.
-Brazil had already removed the need for visas for people from the U.S., Canada, Japan, and Australia.
+Brazil had already removed the need for visas for people from the US, Canada, Japan, and Australia.